-Members of the board of directors must not receive any remuneration from parties other than the company in connection with the performance of juridical acts for the company, cf. Asal. § 6-17.
-Information on the remuneration of each member of the board must be provided in the notes to the annual accounts, cf. Regnskapsloven § 7-31b and § 7-32, as well as in any prospectus produced in respect of an offer to subscribe for or purchase negotiable securities or for admission to listing of negotiable securities on a regulated market in Norway, cf. Securities Trading Regulation, § 7-13, equivalent to Commission Regulation (EU) No. 809/2004 Annex 1, Items 15 and 17.2.
+Members of the board of directors must not receive any remuneration from parties other than the company in connection with statutory duties carried out for the company, cf. Asal. § 6-17.
+Information on the total remuneration and benefits in kind of each member of the board must be provided in the notes to the annual accounts, cf. Regnskapsloven § 7-31b and § 7-32, as well as in any prospectus produced in respect of an offer to subscribe for or purchase negotiable securities or for admission to listing of negotiable securities on a regulated market in Norway, cf. Securities Trading Regulation, § 7-13, equivalent to Commission Regulation (EU) No. 809/2004 Annex 1, Items 15, 17.1 and 17.2.

-shares in the company, cf. Section 8.
-Consideration should be given in this respect to arranging for members to invest part of their remuneration in shares in the company at market price.
+respect to arranging for members to invest part of their remuneration in shares in the company at market price.

-Members of the board of directors should not participate in any incentive or share option programs that might be made available for the members of the executive management and other employees since this may have the effect of weakening the board's independence.
+Members of the board of directors should not participate in any incentive or share option programs that might be made available for executive personnel and other employees since this may have the effect of weakening the board's independence.